-6. The total value of a Marshall Scholarship varies according to costs associated with particular courses and geographic considerations, but all Scholars will receive the following:

-- payment of tuition fees - a personal allowance ("stipend") to cover accommodation and basic living expenses.
+- 6. The total value of a Marshall Scholarship varies according to costs associated with particular courses and geographic considerations, but all Scholars will receive the following: - payment of tuition fees - a personal allowance ("stipend") to cover accommodation and basic living expenses.
 The stipend rates are set by the UK government and are reviewed annually.
-As an indicator, the current 2023-24 stiped rate of £1,347 per month if studying outside of London and £1,652 for those studying in London.
-The first stipend payment is received upon arrival to the UK. - fares for economy flights to and from the United States - Claimable allowances totalling approximately £3,500 including but not limited to certain academic expenses, UK travel, and shipping.

-7. Marshall Scholarships are not subject to UK Income Tax but may be considered taxable income by the US Internal Revenue Service.
+As an indicator, the current 2023-24 stipend rate is £1,347 per month if studying outside of London and £1,652 for those studying in London.
+The first stipend payment is received upon arrival to the UK. - fares for economy flights to and from the United States: - Claimable allowances totalling approximately £3,500 for purposes including but not limited to certain academic expenses, UK travel, shipping, and one return flight to the US during scholarship tenure. - 7.
+Marshall Scholarships are not subject to UK Income Tax but may be considered taxable income by the US Internal Revenue Service.